pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Also, although deref coercion works in a lot of places it doesn't work everywhere.
+Also, although deref coercion works in a lot of places, it doesn't work everywhere.
 It doesn't work on operands, even though operators are just syntax sugar for method calls.
 Let's say, to be cute, we wanted `Mage`s to learn `Spell`s using the `+=` operator:

 ```rust
 impl DerefMut for Wizard {